aimms/user-guide/aimms-ide/Aimms/Options/Project/Math Program Inspector/Math_Program_Inspector_-_show2.rst

     *	Yes

+The number of nodes shown in the MIP Search Tree is limited by the option **Maximum Number of Nodes in Tree**.

 **Note**

 *	The MIP Search Tree is only available for CPLEX if the CPLEX option **MIP Search Strategy** is set to 'Apply branch-and-cut'.